 top of page

-Ida Mitrani is a Turkish born French artist living in Ireland since 1997.
-She received a First Class Honours Masters degree in Art and Process from the Crawford College of Art and Design in 2021.
+Ida Mitrani received a First Class Honours Masters degree in Art and Process from the Crawford College of Art and Design in 2021.

 Her multidisciplinary practice explores concepts of social ecology and critical plant studies including plant blindness, post-naturalism, hybridity and the notion of human and plant displacement.